fatalxiao/js-markdown/examples/assets/MarkDown.md

 It's worth noting that it's possible to trigger an ordered list by accident, by writing something like this:

 1986.
 What a great season.

+here is the code:

+    1986.
+What a great season.

 In other words, a *number-period-space* sequence at the beginning of a line.
 To avoid this, you can backslash-escape the period:

+1986\.
+What a great season.

+here is the code:

     1986\.
 What a great season.